C0D3D3V/Moodle-Downloader/README.md

 - `downloadcoursepages` [Boolean] : If the course main page should be downloaded
 - `crawlcourseslink` [String] : Moodle Course Crawler startpoint (Default course/index.php = all Courses).
 This is not necessary for the Moodle Crawler Script
 - `colors` [Boolean] : If colors should be used (For Windows use Cmder to display colors correct. http://cmder.net/)
+- `notifications` [Boolean] : If you want to get notified if new files were found

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.